RSkoi/ComponentUtil/README.md

 # ComponentUtil

 Koikatsu studio BepInEx plugin that adds a simple UI editor for Unity `Component` properties and fields.
 Allows for limited inspection and editing of primitive types.
 ComponentUtil tracks changed properties / fields and their default values, and saves changes into the Koikatsu scene file.
+Can additionally add `Component`s to a `GameObject` and save them into the scene.

 Use of ComponentUtil is limited to items in the workspace of the scene.
 It does *not* cover all property / field value types and should *not* be used to overwrite values explicitly managed by other plugins.
 For in-depth debugging of *all* objects within the Unity scene, use the [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor).